-You can't see or feel your bones getting thinner, and you may only become aware of the condition when you fracture a bone.
-However, osteoporosis weakens the bones in your back (vertebrae), so some signs to look out for include severe back pain (particularly in older people), your spine becoming curved and any reduction in your height.
+You can't see or feel your bones getting thinner, and you may only become aware of osteoporosis when you fracture a bone.
+Osteoporosis weakens the bones in your back (vertebrae).
+Some signs to look out for include severe back pain (particularly in older people), your spine becoming curved and any reduction in your height.
 However, only one in three people with a fracture of the bones in the back have any symptoms at all.

 - Bisphosphonates – these work by slowing down bone loss.
-Examples include alendronate (eg Fosamax), etidronate (eg Didronel), risedronate (eg Actonel) and zoledronate (eg Aclasta).
+Examples include alendronate (eg Fosamax), risedronate (eg Actonel) and zoledronate (eg Aclasta).

 For men whose osteoporosis is caused by hypogonadism (a condition in which your testicles don’t function properly), your GP may prescribe testosterone replacement therapy.

 Healthy bone consists of a strong mesh made of protein and minerals (particularly calcium) surrounded by a thick outer layer.
 This mesh is living tissue that is constantly being renewed by two types of cells which work in balance with each other.
 One type of cell (osteoblasts) builds up new bone and the other (osteoclasts) breaks down old bone.
-Although your bones don’t increase in length after the age of about 18, they continue to strengthen up until your mid-20s.
-After about the age of 35, your bones gradually lose their density as a natural part of ageing.
+Your bones are at their most dense in your early to mid 20s.
+After the age of about 35, your bones gradually lose their density as a natural part of ageing.
 This happens slowly at first, but the rate increases in women after they have been through the menopause.

-Although the genes you inherit from your parents play an important role in how healthy your bones are, there are other factors that can affect your risk of osteoporosis.
+Although the genes you inherit from your parents play an important role in how healthy your bones are, other factors can affect your risk.

 - Gender – women in their late 40s and early 50s start to go through the menopause.
 This means they lose the protective effects of the hormone oestrogen and have a higher risk of developing osteoporosis.

 - Race – Caucasian or Asian races are at greater risk than African-Caribbean people.